Make the Pledge to Choose Love!

 Say No to Hate

 The one-year anniversary of the Charlottesville, VA white supremacist march – Unite the Right- is coming up.
-The white supremacists and various other far right-wing groups were protesting the removal of a Confederate monument.
-Last year’s demonstration quickly turned into a riot and one woman was killed and 19 others were seriously injured when a man intentionally drove a car through a group of counter-protesters.
+The white supremacists and various other far-right-wing groups were protesting the removal of a Confederate monument.
+Last year's demonstration quickly turned into a riot and one woman was killed and 19 others were seriously injured when a man intentionally drove a car through a group of counter-protesters.

 I remember watching the television in horror as white men with hateful looks on their faces dressed in khaki pants holding burning tiki torches and screaming “Blood and Soil” and “Jews will not replace us.”
 The term “Blood and Soil” is a Nazi slogan believing ethnicity is based solely on blood descent and the territory one maintains.
-Hitler made “Blood and Soil” a policy which made farmland hereditary and made German farmers show proof of ethnicity.
+Hitler made “Blood and Soil” a policy that made farmland hereditary and made German farmers show proof of ethnicity.
 This was used as a way to keep Jewish people from owning the land.

 Thankfully, the organizers of this year's rally were denied a permit to hold an event in Charlottesville this year.
 Unfortunately, that didn't stop them from organizing somewhere else.
 The organization was recently approved for a permit in Washington, D.C.

 The focus of this year's rally will be on what they conceive as “white civil rights.”
 They believe that white people now have limited rights – specifically freedom of speech.
 Of course, this is blatantly untrue.
 However, people that have always felt this way but kept it to their inner circles are now showing their hatred for the world to see and without shame.
 When our leaders do not denounce racism and declare that we are all equal, it makes some people believe that racist behavior is okay and acceptable.